PlummersSoftwareLLC/Primes/PrimeKotlin/solution_1/README.md

 Speed should be pretty close to what you get with a plain Java implementation.

+The primary takeaway for the JVM solution should be that Kotlin can be slower if you don't pay attention.
+However, if you know what you are doing you don't have to sacrifice readability and still get excellent performance.
+If you write any performance critical code:
+* Avoid primitive boxing (don't use nullable `Int?`, `Boolean?` and use `BooleanArray` over `Array<Boolean>`)
+* Make sure your output bytecode is clean by using IntelliJ `Tools` ➔ `Kotlin` ➔ `Show Kotlin Bytecode` ➔ `Decompile`

 All solutions are also available in Kotlin/JS and Kotlin/Native with Kotlin Multiplatform.
+The takeaway for this is don't expect them to be fast.

 ### Solutions